kube-zen/zen-watcher/docs/DEVELOPMENT.md

 ## Testing

+### Architecture Overview

+Zen Watcher uses a **modular, scalable architecture** with clear separation of concerns.
+This design delivers real benefits:

+**🎯 Community Contributions Become Trivial**
+- Want to add Wiz support?
+Add a `wiz_processor.go` and register it in `factory.go`.
+- No need to understand the entire codebase—just implement one processor interface.

+**🧪 Testing is No Longer Scary**
+- Test `configmap_poller.go` with a mock K8s client—no cluster needed.
+- Test `http.go` with `net/http/httptest`—standard Go testing tools.
+- Each component can be tested in isolation.

+**🚀 Future Extensions Slot Cleanly**
+- New event source?
+Choose the right processor type and implement it.
+- Need a new package?
+Create `pkg/sync/` or any other module—the architecture scales.

+**⚡ Your Personal Bandwidth is Freed**
+- You no longer maintain code—you orchestrate it.
+- Each module has clear responsibilities and boundaries.

+**Architecture Components:**

+1. **Informer-Based (CRD Sources)**: Real-time processing via Kubernetes informers
+   - Kyverno PolicyReports
+   - Trivy VulnerabilityReports
+   - Implemented in `pkg/watcher/informer_handlers.go`

+2. **Webhook-Based (Push Sources)**: Immediate event delivery via HTTP webhooks
+   - Falco alerts
+   - Kubernetes audit events
+   - Implemented in `pkg/watcher/webhook_processor.go`

+3. **ConfigMap-Based (Batch Sources)**: Periodic polling (5-minute interval)
+   - Kube-bench reports
+   - Checkov reports
+   - Implemented in `pkg/watcher/configmap_poller.go`

+**See [CONTRIBUTING.md](../CONTRIBUTING.md) for detailed guidelines on adding new watchers.**

 ### Unit Tests (Future)

 Currently, zen-watcher doesn't have unit tests due to its integration nature.
 Future testing strategy: